Shagadelic/UniversityProblems/README.md

 # UniversityProblems
-Some selected tasks from university assignments
+Some selected tasks from university assignments.